-It’s no secret that 2020 was a challenging year for retailers.
-In fact, it was almost exactly one year ago when ‘Buy Online, Pick up at Store’ became the overnight focus for many retailers as in-person shopping came to a halt.
+In recent years, ‘Buy Online, Pick up at Store’ became the overnight focus for many retailers as in-person shopping came to a halt.

 Using Adobe Commerce (Magento) to set up Buy Online, Pick up at Store (BOPIS) is a piece of cake.
 Even if you have 20 store locations, central fulfillment, and a few drop-shippers all as “origin points.”
 (If you have only one location, just enable the new ‘Pick up in Store’ delivery method, and you can stop reading.)

 Setting up Buy Online, Pickup at Store in Magento 2

 Assuming you have several locations where customers could come pick up their stuff, there are the three primary steps needed to set up your own BOPIS environment in Magento:

 - Configure Magento’s Multi-Source Inventory